jbranchaud/til/vim/the-black-hole-register.md

 As stated in the docs, if you don't want to overwrite the unnamed register or some other register when deleting text, you can use the black hole register.
-For instance, to deleting the current line without any register side-effects looks like this:
+For instance, deleting the current line without any register side-effects looks like this:

 ```